gumaerc-testorg/21h.244j-fall-2019/content/pages/calendar.md

 _Viewing:_

-_[Shinel (The Overcoat)](https://www.imdb.com/title/tt0017378/?ref_=fn_al_tt_3)_.
+_{{% resource_link "36d10327-2ec6-47e0-8737-a4030fac096e" "Shinel (The Overcoat)" %}}_.
 Directed by Grigoriy Kozintsev and Leonid Trauberg.
 Black and White, 84 min.
 1926.

 _Event:_

-“[Focus on Russia: The Lands in Between: Russia vs. The West and the New Politics of Hybrid War](https://calendar.mit.edu/event/focus_on_russia_hybrid_war#.X1je2XlKjIU)” with Professor Mitchell A. Orenstein
+“{{% resource_link "5cadd15f-b9fe-44d2-bbcb-d5b21f31fb94" "Focus on Russia: The Lands in Between: Russia vs. The West and the New Politics of Hybrid War" %}}” with Professor Mitchell A. Orenstein

 {{< tdclose >}}